Continuous Combinatorics of Abelian Group Actions: Proof of the positive direction

 many copies of $R_c$ on the bottom boundary.
 The reader should consult Figure~\ref{fig:main-positive-coprime-lemma} in the following description of algorithm (III).

 \pgfmathsetmacro{\xboxsize}{0.05cm} \pgfmathsetmacro{\pqscale}{0.065cm}

 We fill $\mathcal{N}$ entirely with $\Gcaca$, $\Gdada$, $\Gdcadca$, $\Gcqadpa$, and $\Gdpacqa$.
-Each such tile is of the height of $\Gcaca$, namely $p+n$, so we must specify $q-1$ many overlapping rows of tiles in the interior of $\mathcal{N}$, since the top and bottom boundaries have been specified.
+Each such tile is of the height of $\Gcaca$, namely $p+n$, so we must specify $q+1$ many overlapping rows of tiles in the interior of $\mathcal{N}$, since the top and bottom boundaries have been specified.

-Beginning with the top row of $\mathcal{N}$, we propagate the $\Gdcadca$ tiles downward using algorithms (I) and (II), and at each step either place a $\Gdcadca$ tile immediately below a $\Gdcadca$ tile from the row above, or offset it to the right by a $\Gcaca$ tile as shown in Figure~\ref{fig:main-positive-coprime-lemma}.
-We do this so that the bottom of the $q-1$st row of tiles consists of groups of alternating $R_\times$ and $R_c$ blocks followed by a single $R_d$ block.
-We require that each group of alternating $R_\times$ and $R_c$ blocks has a number of $R_c$ blocks which is a multiple of $q$, except for the last group of alternating sequence of $R_\times$ and $R_c$ blocks which follows the the last copy of $R_d$ in this row.
-We can meet this requirement since there are $q-1$ rows as we move downward, and the distance between copies of $R_d$ in the top row is greater than $pq$.
+Beginning with the top row of $\mathcal{N}$, we propagate the $\Gdada$ tiles downward using algorithms (I) and (II), and at each step either place a $\Gdada$ tile immediately below a $\Gdada$ tile from the row above, or offset it to the right by a $\Gdcadca$ tile as shown in Figure~\ref{fig:main-positive-coprime-lemma}.
+We do this so that the bottom of the $q+1$st row of tiles consists of groups of alternating $R_\times$ and $R_c$ blocks followed by a single $R_d$ block.
+We require that each group of alternating $R_\times$ and $R_c$ blocks has a number of $R_c$ blocks which is a multiple of $q$, except for the last group of alternating sequence of $R_\times$ and $R_c$ blocks which follows the last copy of $R_d$ in this row.
+We can meet this requirement since there are $q+1$ rows as we move downward, and the distance between copies of $R_d$ in the top row is greater than $pq$.

 The last two rows of $\mathcal{N}$ are tiled as follows.
-For the next to last row (i.e., the $q$th row) of tiles, we use copies of $\Gcqadpa$ to convert each group of $q$ many alternating blocks of $R_\times$ and $R_c$ at the bottom of the $q-1$st row into an alternating sequence of $R_\times$ and $R_d$ blocks (with $p$ many $R_d$ blocks).
-For the last alternating sequence (whose number of $R_c$ blocks is not a multiple of $q$), we will have an alternating sequence of $R_\times$ and $R_c$ left over, with $<q$ many copies of $R_c$.
-Thus, the bottom of the $q$th row consists of an alternating sequence of $R_\times$ and $R_d$, followed by a final alternating sequence of $R_\times$ and $R_c$.
+For the next to last row (i.e., the $q+2$nd row) of tiles, we use copies of $\Gcqadpa$ to convert each group of $q$ many alternating blocks of $R_\times$ and $R_c$ at the bottom of the $q+1$st row into an alternating sequence of $R_\times$ and $R_d$ blocks (with $p$ many $R_d$ blocks).
+For the last alternating sequence (whose number of $R_c$ blocks is not necessarily a multiple of $q$), we might have an alternating sequence of $R_\times$ and $R_c$ left over, with $<q$ many copies of $R_c$.
+Thus, the bottom of the $q+2$nd row consists of an alternating sequence of $R_\times$ and $R_d$, followed by a final alternating sequence of $R_\times$ and $R_c$.

 For the final row in the tiling or $\mathcal{N}$, we first copy down the final alternating sequence of $R_\times$ and $R_c$ from the row above.
 Then, starting from the right and working left, we use the $\Gdpacqa$ tiles to convert each block of $R_\times/R_d$ alternations with $p$ many copies of $R_d$, into an alternating sequence of $R_\times/R_c$ with $q$ many copies of $R_c$.
 As we approach the left edge, we will have a number, less than $p$, of $R_d$ blocks (alternating with $R_\times$) left over, which we copy down.
 This completes our description of algorithm (III) in this setup.